 2. Soften wax with oil, peroxide or sodium bicarbonate

-If a water-only rinse doesn’t seem to help, there is evidence that using safe items to soften ear wax before rinsing your ears again can help to remove excess wax buildup.
-(16)
+If a water-only rinse doesn’t seem to help, there is evidence that using safe items to soften ear wax before rinsing your ears again can help remove excess wax buildup.

-When using these items, you can drop about 2–3 drops into your affected ear.
+When using these items, you can drop about two to three drops into your affected ear.
 Then wait at least 10–15 minutes before showering to allow the softener to work.
 You shouldn’t have to perform this method more than once a month.